 How do I make something available electronically if the library does not own it, or only owns it in print?

 To make these items available as a downloadable PDF for your students, we require that the instructor conduct a fair use assessment.
 Tools for determining fair use can be found at https://ogc.yale.edu/ogc/fair-use-tools.
 After reviewing your syllabus, the reserves team will send a follow up email with information on any items that require this ruling.
-Our scanning/retrieval service will still not extend beyond 20% of a monograph or more than two articles from one serial issue.

 Where are the readings in Canvas?